CrazyMadHacker/ElkStackDeployment/README.md

 Configuration files needed for Ansible located in /etc/ansible:

-The configuration file tells ansible which admin username it should use for ssh connections.
+The configuration file tells Ansible which admin username it should use for ssh connections.
 The host file is the list of all the IP addresses that should be used.
-Machines can be grouped under the header brackets so you can run confgiuarionts on certain groups or all together.
+Machines can be grouped under the header brackets so you can run configuration on certain groups or altogether.
   - [Ansible Configuration File](config_files/ansible.cfg) **remote_user will need to be changed to your username**
   ```bash
   #remote_port    = 22